abuxton/abuxton/README.md

 Welcome! (i mirëpritur; welkom; bienvenue; benvenuto; witamy; bienvenidos; 欢迎 أهلا بك; ようこそ; 환영; chào mừng; soo dhawow; karibu; Taŋyáŋ yahípi).
 I'm a coffee-addicted professional consultant with a background in solving people's problems collaboratively, not for them.
 I also teach people how to adopt new technologies, including Infrastructure as Code (IaC) and Community and Culture-driven DevOps, from concepts to processes.
 My life is a constant round of "could you, should you, and would you?"
 It's like "kiss, marry, or avoid" but for technology-related products.
 Believer in the <https://wiki.c2.com/?ScottyFactor> and advocate of <https://dbad-license.org> Open Source Solutions.
 Never be afraid to ask for help, but try to learn to ask well <https://stackoverflow.com/help/how-to-ask> ( AI sidekicks (agents and MCP) are the future... )

-> - "If I show up at your door, chances are you did something to bring me there.", "My psych profile fit a certain... 'moral flexibility' would be the only way to describe it."
-> - "I don't know half of you half as well as I should like; and I like less than half of you half as well as you deserve" <https://tolkiengateway.net/wiki/Bilbo%27s_birthday_speech>
-> - "A man is not dead while his name is still spoken." <https://xclacksoverhead.org/home/about>

-For contact information, `npx digitaladept` or take a look at the Geek Card [README](./geekcard/README.md)

 ### My User Manual

 | Conditions I like to work in; | The times/hours I like to work;  | The ways I like to receive feedback;   | Things I need;  |